In moving furniture, equipment into or out of 100 Wilshire, all tenants and moving companies agree to adhere to the following rules:

 - Employees and agents of the Tenant do not (i) unreasonably disturb the occupants of any Building or any other building or their property; (ii) violate the confidentiality of any occupant’s business; or (iii) without express permission, use computers, copiers, radios, telephones or other equipment or facilities of any person in the Building.

 4. Insurance Requirements.
 The Building Access Request Form must include a Certificate of Insurance.
-The Certificate must show (a) broad form Commercial General Liability Insurance on an “occurrence” basis for bodily injury, death and property damage liability with a combined single limit of not less than One Million Dollars ($1,000,000.00) per occurrence and Two Million Dollars ($2,000,000.00) in aggregate; (b) Commercial Automobile Liability Insurance with a combined single limit of not less than One Million Dollars ($1,000,000.00); and (c) Workers' Compensation Insurance with statutory limits, as required by the laws of [STATE].
-Please remember that these amounts do not limit the responsibility of the moving company or the Tenant, so please consider whether higher limits are appropriate.
-100 Wilshire, Douglas Emmett 1998, LLC, Douglas Emmett, Inc., Douglas Emmett Properties, LP, Douglas Emmett Management, Inc. and Douglas Emmett Management, LLC must be named as additional insured by endorsement on the insurance policy.
+The Certificate must show (a) broad form Commercial General Liability Insurance on an “occurrence” basis for bodily injury, death and property damage liability with a combined single limit of not less than One Million Dollars ($1,000,000.00) per occurrence and Two Million Dollars ($2,000,000.00) in aggregate; (b) Commercial Automobile Liability Insurance with a combined single limit of not less than One Million Dollars ($1,000,000.00); and (c) Workers' Compensation Insurance with statutory limits, as required by the laws of CA. Please remember that these amounts do not limit the responsibility of the moving company or the Tenant, so please consider whether higher limits are appropriate.
+DE 100 Wilshire, LLC, 100 Wilshire, Douglas Emmett, Inc., Douglas Emmett Management, Inc., Douglas Emmett Management, LLC, and Douglas Emmett Properties, LP must be named as additional insured by endorsement on the insurance policy.